 Accounting Standards Codification ("ASC") Subtopic 820, "Fair Value Measurements and Disclosures," provides a consistent definition of fair value that focuses on exit price, prioritizes the use of market-based inputs over entity-specific inputs for measuring fair value and establishes a three-level hierarchy for fair value measurements.
-On September 28, 2008, the Company adopted the applicable sections of ASC 820 for financial assets and financial liabilities that are remeasured at least annually.
+On September 28, 2008, the Company adopted the applicable sections of ASC 820 for financial assets and financial liabilities and for nonfinancial assets and nonfinancial liabilities that are remeasured at least annually.
 At that time, the Company elected to defer adoption of ASC 820 for one year for nonfinancial assets and nonfinancial liabilities that are recognized or disclosed at fair value in the financial statements on a nonrecurring basis.
 On September 27, 2009, the Company adopted the sections of ASC 820 regarding nonfinancial assets and nonfinancial liabilities that are recognized or disclosed at fair value in the financial statements on a nonrecurring basis.
 Fair value measurements of non-financial assets and liabilities are used primarily in the impairment analyses of long-lived assets, goodwill and other intangible assets.
 The applicable sections of ASC 820 were applied prospectively.
 The adoption of the various sections of ASC 820 on September 28, 2008 and September 27, 2009 did not have a material impact on the Company's consolidated financial statements.

 On September 27, 2009, the Company adopted the applicable sections of ASC 805, "Business Combinations."
 ASC 805 provides revised guidance for recognizing and measuring identifiable assets and goodwill acquired, liabilities assumed and any noncontrolling interest in the acquiree in a business combination.
 Additionally, this ASC provides disclosure requirements to enable users of the financial statements to evaluate the nature and financial effects of the business combination.
 ASC 805 amends the applicable sections of ASC 740, "Income Taxes," such that adjustments made to valuation allowances on deferred taxes and acquired tax contingencies related to acquisitions made prior to September 27, 2009 also fall within the scope of these sections.
-The adoption of the applicable sections of the accounting for any future acquisitions or divestitures.
+The adoption of the applicable sections of this ASC may have an impact on the accounting for any future acquisitions or divestitures.

 On September 27, 2009, the Company adopted the applicable sections of ASC 805, "Business Combinations," that address accounting for assets acquired and liabilities assumed in a business combination that arise from contingencies.
 These applicable sections address application issues raised on the initial recognition and measurement, subsequent measurement and accounting and disclosure of assets and liabilities arising from contingencies in a business combination.
-These sections generally apply to assets acquired and liabilities assumed in a business combination that arise from contingencies," if not acquired or assumed in a business combination.
+These sections generally apply to assets acquired and liabilities assumed in a business combination that arise from contingencies that would be within the scope of ASC 450, "Contingencies," if not acquired or assumed in a business combination.
 The adoption of these applicable sections may have an impact on the accounting for any future acquisitions or divestitures.